 (d) the nominee’s written consent to the nomination.

-[Regulation 6 amended in Gazette 30 Dec 2011 p.
+[Regulation 6 amended: Gazette 30 Dec 2011 p.
 5549.]

 7. Acceptance or rejection of person as operator

 (1) The Minister must accept the nomination of a person as an operator of a facility if satisfied that the person has, or will have, the day-to-day management and control of —